-In this tutorial, I’m going to go over how to setup email in Microsoft Outlook.
-This is for the newest version of the software and may not be valid for older copies.
+In this tutorial, I’m going to go over how to set up email in Microsoft Outlook.
+These instructions are for Outlook 2017; older copies may differ.

 Setting Up Email in Microsoft Outlook